Kenny's short story about the death of his wife's father in WWII...

-Have you ever imagined yourself walking in the shoes of a youngster who lost a father in combat?
-How would you react if you were a five year old girl at the time your father was killed in World War Two and during the next 59 years you have little or no memory of his physical appearance, or his personality?
+Have you ever imagined yourself in the shoes of a youngster who lost a father in combat?
+How would you have reacted if you were five years old at the time your father was killed in World War Two?
+How would you feel after spending the next 59 years with little or no memory of your father's physical appearance, or his personality?

-Imagine….For all those years, the daughter only has two pictures of her father.
-One is a small and grainy head shot and the second is of him in an army uniform just prior to his death at age thirty.
-She has little to provide her memory about his physical appearance and she has even less memory about his personality.
-She was too young at the time of his death to have stored many memories of him so she had to go through life telling others that she didn’t really know her dad.
-“My father was killed during the war.”
+Imagine….For all those years, the daughter I'm writing about had only two pictures of her father.
+One is a very small and grainy head shot of him as a young adult and the other is of him from the waist up in an army uniform just prior to his death at age thirty.
+She doesn't have enough to show his physical appearance and she has even less memory about his personality.
+She was too young at the time of his death to have stored many memories of him, so she had to go through life telling others that she didn't really know her dad, because "My father was killed during the war."

-For 59 years….Father’s Day came around every year and she helped her husband pick out cards and gifts for his father but her father was never honored or mentioned by others.
-Memorial Day celebrations came and passed and she couldn’t even place a wreath on her father’s grave because of one simple reason.
-“I can’t...
+For 59 years….Father's Day came around every year and she helped her husband pick out cards and gifts for his dad, but her father was never honored or mentioned by others.
+Memorial Day celebrations came and passed and she couldn't even place a wreath on her father's grave, because of one simple reason.
+"I can't.
 My father is buried in Europe."

-My wife’s father, Army Private Ewal Garrett, was killed in combat in 1944 while his unit was struggling to advance in Germany and the family received no details about the circumstances surrounding his death.
-“Red”, as he was called, left behind a 27 year old wife, Jean Francisco Garrett, and her oldest child, my wife Shirley, was five years old, her sister was age three and her brother was age one.
-Over the years, Shirley retained a faint memory of her father’s physical traits but hardly any of his personality traits and her sister and brother retained even less.
+My wife's father, Army Private Ewal Garrett, was killed in combat in 1944, when his unit was struggling to advance in Germany, and the family received no details about the circumstances surrounding his death.
+"Red", as he was called, left behind a 27 year old wife, Jean Francisco Garrett, and his oldest child, Shirley, was five years old, her sister was age three, and her brother was age one.
+Over the years, Shirley retained a faint memory of her father's physical traits but hardly any of his personality traits.
+Her younger sister and brother retained even less.

 Shortly afterward, Joyce and Gene sent a letter from Tennessee to each of the vets and enclosed a picture of her father in his army uniform.
 The letter asked that the vets contact Joyce if they had any information about her father's experience during the war.